tritemio/FRETBursts/README.md

 Once a python distribution is installed, download the latest version of [FRETBursts](https://github.com/tritemio/FRETBursts) from *GitHub*.
-If new to git, we recommend to use the graphical application [SourceTree](http://www.sourcetreeapp.com/) (selecting the option of using the embedded git).
+If new to git, we recommend to use the graphical application [SourceTree](http://www.sourcetreeapp.com/), selecting the option of using the embedded git.
+FRETBursts will look for git in the system path or in the SourceTree embedded path and will use it to display the current revision ID in the notebook.

-The most user friendly way to use FRETBursts is through an IPython Notebook.
+The most convenient way to use FRETBursts is through an IPython Notebook.
 The following paragraph shows how to configure it.

 ####Configuring IPython Notebook